AlbertMitjans/chord-detection/README.md

 ### Run train

-Trains the network from scratch or from a given checkpoint.
+Trains the pre-trained network from scratch or from a given checkpoint.

 ```
 $ python3 main.py